tedsanders/tedsanders.github.io/_posts/2013-07-26-healthcare.md

 <p>Jim Manzi, author of <a href="http://www.amazon.com/gp/product/B007V2VEQO/ref=as_li_ss_tl?ie=UTF8&amp;camp=1789&amp;creative=390957&amp;creativeASIN=B007V2VEQO&amp;linkCode=as2&amp;tag=tedsanderscom-20">Uncontrolled: The Surprising Payoff of Trial-and-Error for Business, Politics, and Society</a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=tedsanderscom-20&amp;l=as2&amp;o=1&amp;a=B007V2VEQO" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />, <a href="http://theamericanscene.com/2011/03/04/would-universal-healthcare-coverage-actually-improve-health">points out</a> that although the study isn't definitive, it's the best we've got:</p>

-<p class="quotation">&ldquo;A single experiment like the RAND HIE is not definitive.
+>&ldquo;A single experiment like the RAND HIE is not definitive.
 Among other things: it finished in 1982, and we live in a different world; any such experiment requires replication; it might be that the important health effects take much longer than 5 years to materialize, and so on.
-But as an observer of the health care debates, it always struck me as fascinating that the fact that the &ldquo;best evidence we have&rdquo; showed that providing health care coverage doesn't actually improve average health wasn't treated as more central.&rdquo;</p>
+But as an observer of the health care debates, it always struck me as fascinating that the fact that the &ldquo;best evidence we have&rdquo; showed that providing health care coverage doesn't actually improve average health wasn't treated as more central.&rdquo;

 <h3>#2: Oregon Medicaid Health Experiment</h3>